EPMPaulPoly/CIV6707-Cout-Lignes/docs/api/API usage guide.md

 }\

 #### Deleting a mode: DELETE /modes
 A DELETE function is also available.
 Only the line has to be transmitted over the URL.
 Note that the API does no dataproofing for integrity.
 Thus if the mode is used in one of your lines it will break links.
-Currently this is handled in the front end but this is not the most robust of implementations.
+Currently this is handled in the databse setup by adding a foreign key to the transit lines table.
 The DELETE call would be on the following URL if deleting mode 6: http://localhost:5000/api/modes/6

 The request yields a return similar to a put or post, albeit with an additional field of deletedRows:
 {"success":true,\